Science

 Make the Waste Items

-On plain white paper, draw different objects such as bottles, glasses, vegetables, and a cardboard box.
-Paint these drawings using Rangeela Tempera or Pastel Colours, and once the paint has dried completely, carefully cut out each object.
+On plain white paper, draw and paint objects using Rangeela Tempera Pastel Colours.
+After the paint dries, carefully cut out each object.

 Decorate the Bins

-Take one of the cut disposable cups and paint it green using Rangeela Tempera Pastel Colours.
-You can add a white recycled symbol on top of the base colour for detail, then let it dry completely.
+Take one of the cut disposable cups and paint it green with Rangeela Tempera Pastel Colours.
+You can add a white recycled symbol on top of the base colour.

-Paint the four half-cups in four different primary colours and allow the base colours to dry completely.
-Once dry, add details using white paint.
-Then, using Fevicol MR, stick the waste item cutouts onto the top of each matching coloured cup and let everything dry properly.
+Paint the four half-cups in four different primary colours.
+Using Fevicol MR, stick the cutouts of the waste items onto the top of each corresponding-coloured cup.

 Final Assembly

-Stick each of the four decorated cups onto their respective sections on the corrugated sheet.
-You can then add the labels “Reduce,” “Reuse,” and “Recycle” to complete the layout.
-Your waste segregation craft is now finished and ready to display.
+Stick each of the four decorated cups onto its designated section on the corrugated sheet.
+Add the labels.
+Your waste segregation craft is ready!